Low GI Lifestyle

 Here is what my 'Kitchen Lab' has taught me about the grain swap:

 If you’re sitting where I was three months ago—scared, frustrated, and clutching a bag of Basmati—I want you to know it gets easier.
 The first 30 days are the hardest because you’re mourning your old life.
 But by day 90, the cauliflower rice doesn't feel like a punishment anymore.
 It feels like a choice I’m making for my future self.
+I still miss white bread more than I'll ever admit to the wellness committee, but I love the feeling of being in control again.

 Related Articles